eProsima/vulcanexus/docs/rst/tutorials/cloud/router_participant_security_via_xml_profiles/router_participant_security_via_xml_profiles.rst

 #.
 Setting up a development environment on the local host.

-    To do this, the ``vucanexus-iron-desktop`` package is needed, since it includes all the simulation tools, demos, and tutorials.
+    To do this, the ``vulcanexus-iron-desktop`` package is needed, since it includes all the simulation tools, demos, and tutorials.

     Set up the Vulcanexus environment by executing: